kimtore/pms/README.md

 See `pms --help` for command-line options.
 Configuration files are not implemented yet, but the configuration can be changed while running the program.

 The default configuration can be found in [options/defaults.go](options/defaults.go).

-## Roadmap

-The current goal of the Go implementation is to implement most of the features found in the 0.42 branch.

-The following features have been implemented:

-* Basic player controls: play, add, pause, stop, next, prev, volume.
-* Customizable topbar.
-* Customizable colors.
-* Multiple selection.
-* Scroll through history of commands and search.

-This functionality is present in the `0.42.x` branch, but missing in master:

-* Basic player controls: consume, repeat, single, random.
-* Automatic add to queue when queue is nearing end.
-* Copy and paste.
-* Tab completion.
-* Reading configuration files.
-* Remote playlist management.
-* ...and probably more.

 ## Contributing